The Crazy History Of Poker

 The key catalyst was televised poker.
 Innovations like the “hole card camera” allowed viewers to see players’ hidden cards, turning poker into a spectator sport full of drama and strategy.

 The result was a tidal wave of new players, both live and online.
 Poker rooms filled, tournaments grew, and the WSOP ballooned from a few hundred entrants to thousands.
-Texas Hold’em was now a global phenomenon.
+Modern poker, with its many variants and widespread accessibility, was now a global phenomenon.

 Online Poker Revolution